WebSpellChecker/wproofreader-docker/README.md

 ```

 Notes:
-1. If you have a licence key, pass it as an environment variable like that:
+1. If you have a license key, pass it as an environment variable like that:
    ```  - LICENSE_TICKET_ID=<your Licence ID>```
    The server will be activated automatically upon startup.
 2. This deploys the WProofreader Server working with HTTP protocol.
 To use it over HTTPS please change the following sections to: